-As a part of the service, the cloud services team creates a custom global VPC network and assigns a 10.238.0.0/24 network.
-This network space is dedicated for use in GCP and is guaranteed to not overlap with on-premise networks or U-M provided private address space in another cloud provider, which will be necessary if VPN is ever required.
+As a part of the service, the cloud services team creates a custom global VPC network in US regions and subnets are subnetted from a 10.255.0.0/16 network.
+This network space is not routed by UMNets nor does it overlap with any on-premise networks.

 By default, custom VPCs have no firewall rules, therefore nothing on the custom VPC would be accessible.
 During the provisioning process the cloud services team creates firewall rules in your custom VPC to allow for connectivity testing (ICMP) and remote management from campus using RDP for Windows Instances and SSH for Linux instances.
 Similar rules are created to allow connectivity between subnets (us-central1, us-east1).

 The cloud services team will provision a VPN to connect an additional custom VPC with campus networks.
 The cloud services team creates a custom global VPC network and assigns a 10.238.0.0/24 network.
 This network space is dedicated for use in GCP and is guaranteed to not overlap with on-premise networks or U-M provided private address space in another cloud provider.
 This network is divided into two /25 networks in two different regions, us-central1, and us-east1.

 The Cloud Services Team configures project activity log exports to campus Splunk server.

 GCP is integrated with Shibboleth (UMICH single-sign-on).
 You may provide permissions to MCommunity users or groups by applying roles/permissions to their umich.edu address.

 These permissions are configured based on the form filled out at initial order: